Why is this important?

-Within the Our network, SHG members can take loans from several places.
-One of the most important sources of credit comes from internal lending, which is raised from the monthly savings of members of AVAG’s SHGs.
+We provide access to loans and other financial services to our SHG members of women and men.
+One of the most important sources of lending is internal lending that is raised from the monthly savings of members of AVAG’s SHGs.
 For all external loan linkages the approval of the executive committee of the Federation is mandatory.

 - SHG’ members have also access to the revolving funds of the Federation and AVAG and are helped to get loans from the banks.

 - The Men’s and Women’s Federations play a major part in the decision-making process for loan approval, awarding loan amounts gradually and increasing the members’ repayment reliability.